sagigvili/Geometry-Processing/assignment1/README.md

 ## Required results

 ### Tasks
-1) Add a text dump of the content of the two data structures for the provided mesh “cube.off”.

 1. Text dump of the two data structures for the provided mesh “cube.off”

    <img src="C:\Users\cowbo\AppData\Roaming\Typora\typora-user-images\image-20210307092414195.png" alt="image-20210307092414195" style="zoom: 67%;" />